PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas-2022.md

 - **Repos to update:** Talawa-API, Talawa, Talawa-Admin
 - **Skills Required:** The ideal candidate should be familiar with Javascript and in particular Node.js and TypeScript.
 Additionally, they need to be comfortable with using Git/Github and to update the documentation via pull requests.
-- **How we measure sucess:** The creation of tutorials and hot-to guides in different forms.
+- **How we measure success:** The creation of tutorials and hot-to guides in different forms.
 - **Possible Mentors:** Anwer Sayeed (Github: anwersayeed), Tasneem Koushar (Github: tasneemkoushar), Eva Sharma (Github: evasharma12)
 - **Contact details:** Send your CV along with at least two technical writing samples to ![img](/img/email/mentors.png)